nasa-itc/gsw-cosmos/README.md

 # SmallSat COSMOS Database
-This repository is to be used to capture command and telemetry definitions, test procedures / scripts, and operational scripts
+This repository is to be used to capture command and telemetry definitions, test procedures / scripts, and operational scripts.

 ## Launching a Specific Configuration